-In order to cater for the thousands of tourists that flock to Aviemore every year, there is a wide choice of fantastic restaurants, cafes and fast food shops available.
+In order to cater to the thousands of tourists that flock to Aviemore every year, there is a wide choice of fantastic restaurants, cafes and fast food shops available.
 My favourites tend to be on the south side of town as that is where I usually rest my head for the night including La Taverna, arguably the best Italian I have ever been to!
-This cosy, cheap and family-friendly restaurant sits just on the outskirts of town, or if you are staying at the High Range campsite it’s a 30 second walk from your bed!
+This cosy, cheap and family-friendly restaurant sit just on the outskirts of town, or if you are staying at the High Range campsite it’s a 30-second walk from your bed!

 Another favourite is the Cairngorm Hotel restaurant, where I tasted the most amazing haggis fritters!
 This sits closer to the centre of town and is a bit pricier (maybe £20 for two courses and a drink).

-One more place I would recommend based on hearsay (I haven’t actually eaten here myself due to lack of availability) is the Old Bridge Inn restaurant.
-Located a 5 minute walk from the High Range campsite, this cosy pub/restaurant has everything you could possibly need after a day outdoors!
-Warm, cosy atmosphere, open fire and incredible food make this place a very popular spot, so make sure you book a table if you want to eat!
+One more place I would recommend based on hearsay (I haven’t actually eaten there myself due to lack of availability) is the Old Bridge Inn restaurant.
+Located a 5-minute walk from the High Range campsite, this cosy pub/restaurant has everything you could possibly need after a day outdoors!
+Warm, cosy atmosphere, open fire, and incredible food make this place a very popular spot, so make sure you book a table if you want to eat!